mana8503/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 79.	" frequency bodybodygyrojerkmag-meanfreq()"

 ### Notes:
-Std = Standard deviation
+Std = Standard deviation,
-Mag = magnitude
+Mag = magnitude,
 X,Y,Z = axis the data was taken on

 Each row is the mean value over each variable by subject no. and activity levels